 The good news is that they don’t pose many oral health threats.
 Still, tonsil stones may be rather unpleasant.

-In this guide, we’ll explain everything you need to know about tonsil stones and how to treat tonsil stones.
+If you wonder why tonsil stones are formed and ask yourself, “Where do tonsil stones come from,” we’ll explain everything you need to know about dealing with tonsil stones and how to treat tonsil stones.

 What are Tonsil Stones?